samyvanstokkum/SmartGrid-Big-Batteries/README.md

 # Smart Grid
-More and more people are starting to generate their own energy.
+ > More and more people are starting to generate their own energy.
 Often times, they generate more than they can use.
-The surplus could be sold back to the energy supplier, however the infrastucture is not build for that.
-To manage this, batteries should be placed to store this leftover energy.
+The surplus could > be sold back to the energy supplier, however the infrastucture is not build for that.
+To manage this, batteries should be placed to > store the leftover energy.

+ > To handle this, we are tasked to find an optimum configuration by assigning houses to batteries.
+ > In doing so, we explored the case by finding different ways to construct allocations.
+In this file, figures
+ > can be found of some of the results.
+These are not all possible results, however, it gives a good idea of the progress we made.

 ## Getting Started